11 video game marketing campaigns we love (2025 update)

 Let’s look at some of the games that got involved with this year’s Valentine’s Day as an example:

-Some games even go so far as to join forces with other IP and popular franchises as part of their seasonal event offerings to boost attention, like Lies Of P’s recent Valentine’s Day collaboration with Wo Long: Fallen Dynasty, which leads us nicely on to our next point…
+Some games even collaborate with other IPs and popular franchises as part of their seasonal event offerings to boost attention, like the Stumble Guys crossover with Care Bears, which leads us nicely to our next point…

-When Nintendo planned for Animal Crossing: New Horizons to release in March 2020, they surely never could have foreseen this would be at the peak of a global pandemic that locked people all around the world inside their homes.
+When Nintendo planned for Animal Crossing: New Horizons to release in March 2020, they surely could not have foreseen that it would be at the peak of a global pandemic that had locked people all around the world inside their homes.

 With very few ways left to keep ourselves entertained, the concept of building your own tropical paradise was hard to resist.